joshgerdes/jekyll-uno/_drafts/deploy-azure-naming-tool-into-an-azure-webapp-as-a-container.md

 4. Verify the file name and press **Enter** to accept the filename.

    ![Azure Cloud Shell - Create Bicep file](/uploads/createazbicepfile.gif "Azure Cloud Shell - Create Bicep file")

+##### Deploy Azure Bicep

+Now it's time to create the Azure App Service Plan and Storage account _(remove the -whatif flag at the end, when you confirmed there are no errors)_.

+We are going to use Nano, and